tapioaali/ResetButtonForTextField/README.md

 The reset button is drawn using SVG images in supported browsers.
 For IE8 there PNG versions are used.

- Also an example project for my blog post.
+Also an example project for my blog post (url to be added).

 Usage: add the JAR to your project, compile widgetset and extend any TextField: